groumage/PolyNom/README.md

 ## Test-Driven Development

 PolyNomial is develop with the a test-driven development.
-The function of PolyNoms are evaluated with a language called PariGP.
+The function of PolyNoms are evaluated with a language called PariGP used through its interactive shell GP.

 ### PariGP

-[PariGP](https://pari.math.u-bordeaux.fr/) is an open-source language for computation in number theory: factorization, algebraic number theory, etc. In our context, we use PariGP to:
+[PariGP](https://pari.math.u-bordeaux.fr/) is an open-source language for computation in number theory: factorization, algebraic number theory, etc. In our context, we use GP to:

 - Generate inputs for the unit tests of PolyNomial (1);
 - Compute the results expected by the functions of PolyNomial (2).